The White House’s unveiling of the “U.S. National Strategy to Counter Antisemitism

 The annual antisemitism threat assessment mentioned in the strategy might be of some use.
 This may also be true of improving hate crimes data collection and a willingness to hold institutions accountable for tolerating antisemitism.
 The same cannot be said for the language about the need for more Holocaust education.
 It sounds nice, but if there is anything we should have learned in the last few decades, it is that focusing on the Holocaust—especially when most of these programs are intent on universalizing the Shoah rather than making clear how antisemitism operates and the specific menace it poses—does little or nothing to stop contemporary Jew-hatred.

-Those who have sought to defend the strategy by accusing its critics of quibbling over details are not just demonstrating poor judgment.
-They are failing to ask the most important question about antisemitism in America.
 The real query that needs to be posed is: What role is this administration — even as it engages in a massive exercise in antisemitism virtue signaling — playing in enabling the growth of a form of Jew-hatred that is considered acceptable in political discourse, academia and popular culture?

-answer is - quite a lot
+The unfortunate answer is - quite a lot!

 This is, after all, the same administration that has mandated the implementation of the new secular religion of diversity, equity and inclusion (DEI) in every government department and agency.